PROTECTING YOUR ASSETS

-A prenuptial agreement (or ‘pre-nup’) is a contract that offers legal protection for assets you currently have and any future assets, such as inheritances, businesses or property.
+A prenuptial agreement (or ‘pre-nup’) is a contract that offers legal protection for assets you currently have, as well as any future assets such as inheritances, businesses or property.

 A pre-nup will list your important assets at the time of your marriage and specify which ones you want to be protected should your marriage end in divorce.
 It can also list any future asset you may have during the marriage, which you wish to protect.

 It is recommended that you sign a pre-nup no less than 28 days before the date of your wedding.